jmg764/3D-Model-Facial-Recognition/README.md

 Face recognition through deep metric learning involves the use of a neural network to output a real-valued feature vector, or embedding, which is used to quantify a given face.
 The network used in this project is based on the ResNet-34 architecture described [here](https://arxiv.org/abs/1512.03385), but with a few layers removed and the number of filters per layer reduced by half.
 It was already trained on a dataset of approximately 3 million images, and obtained a 99.38% accuracy on the [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/) benchmark.
 This means that, given two images, it correctly predicts if the images are of the same person 99.38% of the time.
 In this project, the network is further trained on the Florence 3D Faces dataset.

-**Creation of the embeddings used for training involves facial detection, affine transformation, and encoding faces, as detailed below: **
+**Creation of the embeddings used for training involves facial detection, affine transformation, encoding faces, and labeling the test image, as detailed below:**

 ### 1. Facial Detection with HOG